 Thank you for signing up!
 This page is designed to help students prepare for their workshop.
 If there is something you think needs to be added, or if any of the links provided are broken, please get in touch by email.

-Just two driveways down from my studio, my neighbours have a suite with a basic kitchenette for $65/night.
+Just two driveways down from my studio, my neighbours have a suite with a basic kitchenette for only $65/night.
 There is an optional breakfast.
 My students have been very happy with their accommodations there and I always like to recommend them first.
 If you are interested, please request their email from me.
+They are old school and shy away from online listings.

 Here are some other nearby options, listed by proximity (Air BnB is often cheaper with fewer frills):

-Cedar Grove Farm B&B (email my neighbour Becky at firstname.lastname@example.org)
+Cedar Grove Farm B&B (email Becky at firstname.lastname@example.org)

 Dreamweaver Bed and Breakfast (you get to stay in Cow Bay!
 Awesome!)